-When I watch science fiction films, I’m more a Life (2017), Alien or Star Wars girl.
+When I watch science fiction films, I’m more a Life (2017), Alien or a Star Wars girl.
 They would be the opposite of the type of film Maurice wanted to make.
 He wanted to introduce a “new and unique world that is both consistent within itself, and also consistent with the real world as we know it.
 Only such a world can elicit from the viewer the desired but elusive “this could really happen” response.

 There are some fantastic scenes used to create the essence of the bond Quint has with his children.
 Neither of the kids had acted prior to this, and while they weren’t perfect, they passed.
-The baddies were the odd type, not the super organised type.
+The baddies were the odd type, not the super organized type.
 It almost felt as if they were put in to create a diversion.
 I wasn’t keen on them but they were slightly necessary to the story.
 I think I’d of preferred Masterson (Kathleen Quinlan) to be slightly less ‘crazy investor’ and more professional adversary.